EddieChoCho/tech_notes/Java/Logback.md

 * In the remainder of this document, we will write "logback" to refer to the logback-classic module.

 ### Logger, Appenders and Layouts
+* Logger
+  * A Logger is a context for log messages.
+  * This is the class that applications interact with to create log messages.

+* Appender
+  * Appenders place log messages in their final destinations.
+  * A Logger can have more than one Appender.

+* Layout
+  * Layout prepares messages for outputting.
+  * Logback supports the creation of custom classes for formatting messages, as well as robust configuration options for the existing ones.

 ## Chapter 3: Logback configuration